theron-wang/otr4j/README.md

 - ✔ Support for skipped messages and store skipped message keys.
 - ✔ OTRv4 maintenance tasks (✔<s>session expiration timer</s>, ✔<s>heartbeat timer</s>, ✔<s>refreshing client profile</s>)
 - ⏳ Full implementation of "OTRv3-compatible" + "OTRv4 Interactive".
+- ⚡ Message-queuing is not supported.
+  _It is not guaranteed that messages are sent to the right (expected) secure session.
+Multiple clients may be active, and the first established session is not necessarily the right session and is likely the weaker session._
 - ✔ [Reproducible build][maven-reproducible-builds]
   (`mvn -o clean install && mvn -o clean verify artifact:compare -DskipTests`)
 - Clean up OTRv2 support.